 Summer Accidents to Watch Out for If You Have Kids

 - Drowning.
-In Florida, you can’t escape water.
-Whether it’s the ocean, a lake, or a swimming pool, you’re kids are going to want to dive in and splash around.
+In Florida, you can’t escape the water.
+Whether it’s the ocean, a lake, or a swimming pool, your kids are going to want to dive in and splash around.
 Because of this, it’s essential that you teach your children to swim at an early age.

 Children should always be supervised when playing in or around water, but they should also know and practice proper water safety.
 If your kid is a weak swimmer or will be on a watercraft, make sure they wear a life jacket.
 Home swimming pools should also have a fence on all sides.